gaure/DL_Reinforcement_Learning_QuadCopter/README.md

 # Reinforcement Learning Project
 ## DDPG Agent

-### NOTE: This DDPG agent code, has some errors I will fix.
+### NOTE: This DDPG agent code, has some errors I need to fix.
 Please review it before using it.